||ABOUT THE COMPETITION

 The Washington DC Electric Vehicle Grand Prix is a hands-on educational program for high schools in Washington

-For this competition student teams apply engineering, science, and math principles and strategy to construct and
+For this competition student teams apply engineering, science, and math principles and strategy to construct and race

-marketing, PR and fundraising as well as logistics planning in preparation for the races.
+and fundraising as well as logistics planning in preparation for the races.

 Participation in the DCEVGP serves as an excellent opportunity for young men and women in high schools to better